I grew up in...

 My favorite meal is...

 My motto, “See the Unseen” is realized thru symbolism, the language of my art.
-I faithfully represent the seen exterior of animals and objects to reveal an unseen spirit symbolizing uplifting qualities of human nature.
-Offering emotional and visual delight, I create beautiful, highly detailed, accessible imagery rich in substance, that encourages introspection.
+As a Magical Realist, I faithfully represent the seen exterior, thereby revealing an unseen spirit that symbolizes uplifting qualities of human nature.
+My small, beautiful paintings create a big impression, using imagery rich in substance to inspirit visual delight and lighthearted introspection.

 Due to Multiple Chemical Sensitivity, I use water-washed walnut oil paint, solvent-free techniques, and high quality eco-friendly panels.
-I work in thin layers of finely blended colors without brushstrokes as a way to see beyond the surface and focus on the essence of my subject.
-The emergent symbolic story helps me determine titles.
-Every painting is an opening into my psyche, nurtures unity by representing the complementary nature of diversity, and empowers one’s imagination to soar in harmony with their soul.
+I work in highly detailed, thin layers of finely blended colors without brushstrokes.
+This allows the viewer to see beyond the surface and focus on the subject’s essence.
+Titles are determined by the emergent symbolism and unified story of the complementary imagery.
+Every painting is intended to serve as a visual reminder to live beyond the mundane by inspiring imagination to soar in harmony with your soul.

 Kathryn E. Noska paints animals and objects that symbolize uplifting qualities of human nature.
 After receiving an AFA from Montgomery County Community College she studied 17th Century Still Life painting at Chester County Art Association under Bill Ewing.
 Kathryn has won excellence awards in the local Philadelphia Suburban area including the Board of Directors Award from Cheltenham Art Center, the Carolyn Alber Memorial Award from in the Philadelphia Tri/State Artist Equity, and first prize in painting for the ArtAbility exhibition at the Bryn Mawr Rehab Center.
 She also took first prize of the National Platinum Award for Trompe l’oeil at the Fauxcademy of Decorative Finishing in Las Vegas, NV.